Morphing tree drawings in a small 3D grid: Morphing through lifting edges

 \underline{The induction step:}

-By induction hypothesis before \liftk{K_i} procedure all vertices that lie on edges in a set that is not yet processed lie in X0Y plane.
+By induction hypothesis before \liftk{K_i} procedure all vertices that lie on edges in a set that is not yet processed lie in the $XY_0$ plane.
 End vertices of the edges in $K_i$ can not lie in $K_j, j > i$ by definition of the partition $\mathcal{K}$.
-That means that after \liftk{K_i} in which we move only end vertices of the edges in $K_i$ and their lifted subtrees, all vertices that lie on edges of sets $K_j, j > i$ will still lie in X0Y plane. \end{itemize} \end{proof}
+That means that after \liftk{K_i} in which we move only end vertices of the edges in $K_i$ and their lifted subtrees, all vertices that lie on edges of sets $K_j, j > i$ will still lie in the $XY_0$ plane. \end{itemize} \end{proof}

 \begin{lemma} All morphing steps in the algorithm are integer. \end{lemma}

 \begin{proof} Let us prove this by induction on number of lifted sets $K_i$.

 The base case is trivial.
 After the stretching morph all coordinates of all vertices are integer because the constant of stretching is integer and in the given drawing $\Gamma$ all vertices had integer coordinates.